iobroker-community-adapters/ioBroker.hue/README.md

 * (foxriver76) internal optimizations
 * (foxriver76) usage of iobroker testing
 * (foxriver76) add possibility to sync scenes
+* (foxriver76) restart adapter when room is deleted in app

 ### 1.2.4 (2019.09.18)
 * (Apollon77) Make compatible with js-controller 2.0